MicrosoftDocs/visualstudio-docs/docs/python/publishing-python-web-applications-to-azure-from-visual-studio.md

 If you don't already have a subscription, start with a [free full Azure account](https://azure.microsoft.com/free/), which includes generous credits for Azure services.
 Also consider signing up for [Visual Studio Dev Essentials](https://azure.microsoft.com/pricing/member-offers/vs-dev-essentials/), which gives you $25 credit every month for a full year.

 > [!Tip]
-> Although Azure asks for a credit card to verify your account, the card will not be charged.
+> Although Azure asks for a credit card to verify your account, the card is not charged.
 You can also set a [spending limit](/azure/billing/billing-spending-limit) equal to your free credits to guarantee that no extra charges  occur.
 In addition, Azure provides a free App Service plan tier that's ideal for simple test apps as described in the next section.

 ### Using a subscription